jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 out one or two.
 In some cases, the answer is obvious (but don't jump until you've read everything)..

-Finally, go back to read the rest of the scenario and attack the answer choices.
+Now go back to read the rest of the scenario and attack the remaining answer choices.

-You’ll avoid the situation where you’re reading along thinking you know exactly the diagnosis, only to come to the end and realize the prompt is asking you something different like a side effect of the treatment for that obvious disease.
+You’ll avoid the situation where you’re reading along thinking you know exactly the diagnosis, only to come to the end and realize the prompt is asking you something different like a side effect of the treatment for that obvious disease (second-order sequence instead of first-order recall).
 If you had known the prompt, you could have been reading the scenario and already thinking of how to make a connection to the prompt.
 Wasted time and energy.

 If there’s an image, look at it before reading the full question to see if you recognize anything.
 Often, after only reading the final prompt and glancing at the answer choices, you can already rule out one or more wrong choices in seconds.
-Classic histology can be a tip off.
+Classic histology or gram staining is "classic" for a reason.

 ## The aftermath